Dialectical materialism

 Dialectical materialism recognises the evolution of the natural world, and thus the emergence of new qualities of being human and of human existence.
-The philosopher Engels used the metaphysical insight that the higher level of human existence emerges from and is rooted in the lower level of human existence.
-That the higher level of being is a new order with irreducible laws, and that evolution is governed by laws of development, which reflect the basic properties of matter in motion.
+Engels used the metaphysical insight that the higher level of human existence emerges from and is rooted in the lower level of human existence.
+He believed that the higher level of being is a new order with irreducible laws, and that evolution is governed by laws of development, which reflect the basic properties of matter in motion.